-MERIT is a computer-based simulation that currently operates as a modular package in the Windows environment and supported internet-based communications.
+MERIT is a computer-based simulation that currently operates as a modular package in an internet browser window environment and supported internet-based communications.
 MERIT generates realistic scenarios of a construction company’s business markets and conditions, to which groups of young engineers interact as teams to competitively manage a virtual company.

 The Merit simulation has been designed to encourage the separation of team member responsibilities into different managerial functions to foster responsibility and teamworking, and the success or failure of the company may well depend upon the effective interaction between the different factions.

 For example, a typical scenario for the structure of a team might be :-

 The MERIT acronym stands for Management Enterprise Risk Innovation and Teamwork.
 The main objective of MERIT is to enable young engineers to effectively acquire these additional skills required to progress their careers.